[30+] Java Web Dynpro Interview Questions and Answers

 Last updated on 14th Nov 2021, Blog, Interview Questions

-1. What is View Assembly?
+1. What Is A View Assembly?

 Ans:

-2. What is the Face Less component?
+2. Describe the Faceless component?

 Ans: